Chalarangelo/30-seconds-of-code/content/snippets/js/s/element-from-point.md

 ---
-title: "Tip: Element at a specific point on the page"
+title: Element at a specific point on the page
 shortTitle: Element at specific coordinates
 type: tip
 language: javascript